desmondlzy/bigs/README.md

     --data data/bigs/dragon/olat_all_on
 ```

 _Step 2_: Invoke the training script for the relightablity training.
-On our nvidia A100 GPU, training 100K iteration takes around 1.5 hours to complete.
+On our Nvidia A100 GPU, training 100K iteration takes around 1.5 hours to complete.

 ```shell
 python scripts/training.py \